Other Events

 Nature Appreciation Walks

-With winter coming, it is more difficult to find “topics” to offer for outings.
+One of the main reasons for attending outings is spending time with like-minded individuals.
+Getting out in the fresh air, exercising, and socializing whileappreciating nature never gets old.
+With winter coming, it is more difficult to find“topics” to offer for outings.
 That doesn’t mean we can’t get together.
-For many of us who have been PFN members for a long time, we have found friends to go for walks with regularly.
-If you are interested in joining others for nature walks, send me an e-mail.
-If there are topics you are very interested in, mention that in your response.
-I will keep a list and when the weather is kind, will send out an invitation.
-The time and day of the week will change as will the location and degree of difficulty.
-Sometimes there will be a theme depending on the leader I am able to recruit.
-Sometimes it will just be a nature appreciation walk.
-When you can attend, just respond to the email I send out.
-To register, e-mail [email protected] or call 705-559-2061
+If you areinterested in joining others for nature walks, send me an e-mail.
+If there are topicsyou are very interested in, mention that in your response.
+I will keep a list and -when the weather is kind - will send out an invitation.
+The time and day of theweek will change as will the location and degree of difficulty.
+Sometimes therewill be a theme depending on the leader I am able to recruit.
+Sometimes it will justbe a nature appreciation walk.
+When you can attend, just respond to the e-mail Isend out.
+To register, e-mail [email protected]

 Dates and times to be announced